 I have often wondered: How did Pester the hermit wind up playing a Knutsen steel guitar out in the desert near Palm Springs?
 Peter Wild’s recent book finally gave us some clues.

 As I mentioned above, it seems that Pester wasn’t actually living in the desert full time – at least not from 1907-1916.
 He tended to wander, and sometimes wander far.
-For example, he apparently travelled to Brazil in 1921 and in 1922/1923 and possibly much longer, he lived in Mexico.
+For example, he apparently traveled to Brazil in 1921 and in 1922/1923 and possibly much longer, he lived in Mexico.
 What interests me is his period in 1914-1915, when he spent a year in Hawaii.

 Though we have no idea if he was a musician of any sort before he left and though there are no records of his time spent there, surely it’s a pretty safe bet that he heard Hawaiian music and also discovered the steel guitar on the Islands.